 (4) To gain access to agency records, personnel, and facilities.

 (f) Public availability of agency records obtained by the Department.
 (1) The Secretary's processing and decision making on requests for public disclosure of agency materials reviewed under this part are governed by the Freedom of Information Act, 5 U.S.C.
 552; the Trade Secrets Act, 18 U.S.C.
 1905; the Privacy Act of 1974, as amended, 5 U.S.C 552a; the Federal Advisory Committee Act, 5 U.S.C.
 Appdx.
 1; and all other applicable laws.
-In recognition proceedings, agencies may—
+In recognition proceedings, agencies must, before submission to the Department —

-(i) Redact information that would identify individuals or institutions that is not essential to the Department's review of the agency;
+(i) Redact the names and any other personally identifiable information about individual students and any other individuals who are not agents of the agency or of an institution the agency is reviewing;

+(ii) Redact the personal addresses, personal telephone numbers, personal email addresses, Social Security numbers, and any other personally identifiable information regarding individuals who are acting as agents of the agency or of an institution under review;

-(ii) Make a good faith effort to designate all business information within agency submissions that the agency believes would be exempt from disclosure under exemption 4 of the Freedom of Information Act (FOIA), 5 U.S.C.
+(iii) Designate all business information within agency submissions that the agency believes would be exempt from disclosure under exemption 4 of the Freedom of Information Act (FOIA), 5 U.S.C.
 552(b)(4).
-A blanket designation of all information contained within a submission, or of a category of documents, as meeting this exemption will not be considered a good faith effort and will be disregarded;
+A blanket designation of all information contained within a submission, or of a category of documents, as meeting this exemption will not be considered a good faith effort and will be disregarded; and

-(iii) Identify any other material the agency believes would be exempt from public disclosure under FOIA, the factual basis for the request, and any legal basis the agency has identified for withholding the document from disclosure; and

 (iv) Ensure documents submitted are only those required for Department review or as requested by Department officials.

+(2) The agency may, but is not required to, redact the identities of institutions that it believes are not essential to the Department’s review of the agency and may identify any other material the agency believes would be exempt from public disclosure under FOIA, the factual basis for the request, and any legal basis the agency has identified for withholding the document from public disclosure.

-(2) The Secretary processes FOIA requests in accordance with 34 CFR part 5 and makes all documents provided to the Advisory Committee available to the public.
+(3) The Secretary processes FOIA requests in accordance with 34 CFR part 5 and makes all documents provided to the Advisory Committee available to the public.

+(4) Upon request by Department staff, the agency must disclose to Department staff any specific material the agency has redacted that Department staff believes is needed to conduct the staff review.
+Department staff will make any arrangements needed to ensure that the materials are not made public if prohibited by law.

+(g) Length of submissions.
+The Secretary may publish in the FEDERAL REGISTER reasonable, uniform limits on the length of submissions described in this section.

 (Authority: 20 U.S.C.
 1099b)

-§602.32 Procedures for Department review of applications for recognition or for change in scope, compliance reports, and increases in enrollment.
+§602.32 Procedures for Department review of applications for recognition or for change in scope and increases in enrollment.